ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 As the simulator can use different backend for the messaging we have set up 3 potential environments: kafka with local strimzi, rabbitmq and IBM mq.

-For each environment the call to quarkus:dev is done inside of a `maven` container so that the Auarkus application can access the target messaging product on the same docker network.
+For each environment the call to `quarkus:dev` is done inside of a `maven` container so that the Quarkus application can access the target messaging product on the same docker network.

 ### RabbitMQ running the application in dev mode